-Netherlands and Chelsea, Vermont-based EcoGlobal is one of the 9 companies selected for the Colorado Department of Public Health and Environment’s (CDPHE) Colorado NextCycle program, which provides funding and resources to entities interested in turning recovered materials into marketable products.
+Netherlands and Chelsea, Vermont-based EcoGlobal is one of the nine companies selected for the Colorado Department of Public Health and Environment’s (CDPHE) Colorado

 To be eligible for the pilot program, EcoGlobal pitched its idea to open a second production line to manufacture Ekomats in the U.S. and divert more single-use plastics from oceans and landfills.

 The following is a Q&A with EcoGlobal CEO Caleb Rick about the company’s North America expansion plans:

 Recycling Today (RT): What is EcoGlobal's growth story over the past few years?